 You can schedule appointments using the link below:

-Non District members (residents of Niagara, Cambria, Wilson and Newfane) are welcome to participate, however please bring a check of $19, payable to the “Niagara County Refuse Disposal District.”
+Please note, if you are a participant from the towns of Niagara, Cambria, Wilson and Newfane you are welcome to participate, however please bring a check of $35, payable to the “Niagara County Refuse Disposal District.”

 What is HHW?